 What are the most common types of startup equity?

-Common stock is the most basic form of stock, and is mainly issued to founders and employees.
-Common stock is the prevalent form of equity compensation for startup employees.
+Common stock is the most basic form of stock.
+It’s mainly issued to founders and employees.

 Preferred stock is mainly issued to investors, who pay a higher price per share for ownership.
 In return, these shareholders have a greater claim to a company’s assets and are paid out first in a liquidity event.